gcwiley/learning-angular-material/docs/deployment-steps.md

 2. Move the `dist` folder into the server side folder

-3. Run `npm dev` to test everything.
+3. Run `npm run dev` to test everything.

 4. R